debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-device-alarms/monitor-device-alarms.md

     1. In the Alarm list of the Search frame, select another alarm to investigate, and click **Search**.

-        -\> If no state appears, it means that the alarm has been cleared for more than 15 days and no information is available.
+        -\&gt; If no state appears, it means that the alarm has been cleared for more than 15 days and no information is available.

     2. (Optional) If you want to acknowledge the alarm, repeat step